ashlinrichardson/kgc2010/README.md

 * Rotate: hold down left mouse button and drag

 Click on cluster centres (blue) to visualize cluster in image domain (class window).
 This produces a binary classification
 * after producing a binary classication, can press c (lower case) to switch back to multi-class view (in which pixels are coloured according to the mode to which they are assigned).
-In this representation the mode is the value of the "hilltop" determined
+In this representation (same as before a particular cluster is selected) the mode is the value of the "hilltop" determined

 ## Image plot
 Band selection: [ add photo for switching bands]